WorkshopQS/WorkshopQS.github.io/README.md

 development process, which limits the possibility of creating real complex quantum software systems.
-The most urgent need for quantum software today is a systematic and unifying approach to quantum programming, whith the following main objectives:
+The most urgent need for quantum software today is a systematic and unifying approach to quantum programming, with the following main objectives:

 * the high-level definition of programming languages via a machine-independent specification of their syntax and semantics;
 * a structured methodology for translating high-level programs before running them on quantum computers;